 While the court acknowledged regular use of telehealth was new for many doctors at the time due to the pandemic, the coroner considered a physical examination was necessary at the time of the consultation, and that this would likely have prevented the patient’s death.

-During her recovery from her colonoscopy and hernia procedures, the patient consulted regularly with her usual GP.
+During her recovery from the colonoscopy and hernia procedures, the patient consulted regularly with her usual GP.
 Approximately three months after her surgery, the patient organised a telehealth consultation with the doctor.
 She reported vomiting overnight, feeling sweaty, abdominal pain for two days and constipation.
 However, she denied having difficulty breathing or experiencing any diarrhoea.
 The patient believed she had gastroenteritis and requested medication for vomiting.

 Given her history of a previous bowel obstruction, the doctor guided her through an abdominal self-examination, asking if she could feel any lumps in her groin.
 He documented “no abdominal mass” after the patient answered “no.” After diagnosing gastroenteritis, the doctor prescribed metoclopramide and provided general advice.